albertduodu/albertduodu.github.io/_pages/about.md

-My primary research interests revolve around <strong style="color: brown;">International Trade</strong> and <strong style="color: brown;">Environmental Economics</strong>, with a particular focus on applied microeconometrics and spatial analysis.
-In my research, I explore the drivers of green manufacturing transitioning and the implications of asymmetric implementation and enforcement of environmental policies on firms and consumers.
+My research sits at the intersection of <strong style="color: brown;">international trade</strong> ,<strong style="color: brown;"> environmental economics </strong> , and <strong style="color: brown;"> development </strong>, focusing on how climate policies, trade shocks, and energy transitions reshape firms, supply chains, and societies.
+My job market paper on carbon offshoring provides new evidence on how global trade interacts with emission reductions, informing debates on carbon leakage and border adjustment policies.